bitauth/chaingraph/README.md

 ### Create a Cluster

-As of late 2021, DigitalOcean is the most cost-effective cloud provider for Chaingraph deployments (differentiated primarily by pricing of egress bandwidth and persistent volume SSD storage).
+As of 2023, DigitalOcean is the most cost-effective cloud provider for Chaingraph deployments (differentiated primarily by pricing of egress bandwidth and persistent volume SSD storage).

-To set up a new cluster, **consider using [Chaingraph's referral code for a $100 credit](https://m.do.co/c/522a68c96ba3)** (supports `demo.chaingraph.cash`); this should cover a production-ready BCH mainnet deployment for ~30 days (approximately $85/month for SSD storage, one $10/month droplet, and $10/month for the load balancer and egress bandwidth).
+To set up a new cluster, **consider using [Chaingraph's referral code for a $200 credit](https://m.do.co/c/cb25573fbfe7)** (supports `demo.chaingraph.cash`); this should cover a basic, production-ready BCH mainnet deployment for ~60 days (approximately $85/month for SSD storage, one $12/month droplet, and $12/month for the load balancer and egress bandwidth).

 Whichever cloud provider you choose, for the below testnet deployment, provision at least 1 Kubernetes node of the least expensive type.